changeworld/azure-docs.pl-pl/articles/active-directory/develop/tutorial-v2-android.md

 ## <a name="prerequisites"></a>Wymagania wstępne

-* Ten samouczek wymaga Android Studio wersji 16 lub nowszej (zalecane jest 19 +).
+* Ten samouczek wymaga Android Studio wersji 3,5.

 ## <a name="create-a-project"></a>Tworzenie projektu